thierrymoudiki/thierrymoudiki.github.io/_posts/2020-07-10-target-encoder-Pt3.md

 - Compare the correlation-based encoder with one-hot's accuracy
 - Further decorrelate the numerically encoded variables by using a new *trick* (summing different, independent pseudo targets instead of one currently)
-- Consider the use a different dataset if classification results remain poor on `tips`
+- Consider the use a different dataset if classification results remain poor on `tips`.
+Maybe `tips` is just random?
-- Use the [teller](https://github.com/thierrymoudiki/teller) to understand what drives the probability of a given class higher (well, that's definitely the last, last step)
+- Use the [teller](https://github.com/thierrymoudiki/teller) to understand what drives the probability of a given class higher (well, that's definitely the laaaaast, last step)

 Your remarks are welcome as usual, **stay tuned!**